DavenportEmma/cluedo/README.md

 ## Features
 This program was originally written in C++ to figure out how the system should work.
 The C++ version has no user interaction and requires the game to be hard coded into it before compiling.
 The program was copied into JavaScript and embedded into the cluedo.html page to allow for user interaction.

 Each player has three sets assigned to them; suspects, weapons, and rooms.
 Within these three sets are three more sets; yes, no, and maybe.
+The following list illustrates this structure;

 *	suspects
 	*	yes